hkaest/dbus-opendtu-DC-load/README.md

 ## Tested Devices

-HM-300 and HM-400 together with a Multiplus II GX.
+HM-300 and HM-400 connected to battery and Shelly EM as single phase grid meter together with a Multiplus II GX.
+For the HMs a OpenDTU ESP32 gateway is used.

 ---